How we created this GitHub best practices list

-These best practices are still applicable even if you use something other than GitHub for version control or source control, because they’re all about ensuring source code security and writing good code.
+This list of GitHub best practices is derived from the insights we gleamed from those experiences.
+These best practices are still applicable even if you use something other than GitHub for source control, because they’re all about improving code quality, security, and writing good code.

 Regardless if you use Gitflow or any other git branching model, it is always a good idea to turn on git branch protection to prevent direct commits and ensure your main branch code is deployable at all times.
-All commits should be managed via pull requests.
+All commits should be pushed to master through pull requests.

 Sometimes you commit code using the wrong email address, and as a result GitHub shows that your commit has an unrecognized author.
 Having commits with unrecognized authors makes it more difficult to track who wrote which part of the code.

 Ensure your Git client is configured with the correct email address and linked to your GitHub user.
 Check your pull requests during code reviews for unrecognized commits.